 In 1962 President John Kennedy, recognizing this truth, said, "Those who make peaceful revolution impossible, will make violent revolution inevitable."
 And so it is, as it has always been.

 Since the birth of America as a nation, Americans have generally prospered.
-Prior to the American Revolutionary War, empowering a whole people had scarcely been done in the history of mankind [ancient Greece may be an exception].
-I will use technology as a measure for how free peoples in general, and Americans in particular, have moved the needle forward in all walks of life over the past two plus centuries - since our nation was born.
+Prior to the American Revolutionary War, empowering anyone outside of the ruling classes had scarcely been done in the history of mankind [ancient Greece may be an exception].
+I will use technological advances as a measure for how free peoples in general, and Americans in particular, have moved the needle forward in all walks of life over the past two plus centuries - since our nation was born.
 It is why we live lives so different than those just a couple of hundred years ago.
 And the oppressive societal structure is why the people of only a couple of hundred years ago, didn't live that differently than people did a few THOUSAND years earlier.

-Unhealthy Nations Use Fear to Disempower & Exploit Their Own People
+Unhealthy Nations & Leaders Use Fear & Force to Disempower & Exploit Their Own People

 My intention is to give credence to the idea that people living in democratic free societies are far more productive and far more likely to be empowered to live up to their potential, than the 'subjects' and 'peasantries' and 'working classes' of non-democratic societies, which use forceful, oppressive, fear-mongering methods to control their peoples in order to maintain the brittle, status quo.

-An economic concept 'adverse selection', has relevance here.
+There's an economic concept 'adverse selection', which has relevance here.
 Adverse selection per Wikipedia is,